 Dixon has participated in virtually all Maine air quality legislative and regulatory processes that form Maine’s air quality protection and improvement program and has been involved in many federal Clean Air Act rulemakings.
 Dixon has also performed numerous environmental audits and advised clients on a wide range of other environmental law issues, including hazardous waste, asbestos, pollution prevention, land use and chemical safety issues.

 Dixon has been involved in numerous administrative and judicial appeals of agency actions.
 He also engages in a substantial amount of legislative work, primarily legislative issues under consideration by the Maine Joint Standing Committee on Natural Resources and regularly advocates before the Maine Board of Environmental Protection on rulemaking and permitting matters.

 Honors & Distinctions

-- Named "Lawyer of the Year" by The Best Lawyers in America® for Environmental Law in Portland, Maine (2012)
+- Named "Lawyer of the Year" in Portland, Maine by The Best Lawyers in America® for Environmental Law in 2018 and 2012

 - Included in The Best Lawyers in America® for Environmental Law (2005-present)